Darfur: 2020 peace agreement (Juba Agreement)

-A comprehensive peace agreement was signed on 31 August 2020 in Juba, South Sudan, between the Sudanese authorities and rebel factions to end armed hostilities.

-However, further tribal clashes have continued during 2021.
+The Juba Agreement was signed on 31 August 2020 in Juba, South Sudan, between the Sudanese authorities and rebel factions to end armed hostilities.
+However, further tribal clashes had continued during 2021.

+Sudanese Civil War (2023-Present)

+During the Sudanese Civil War, there has been considerable fighting in the Darfur region.
+This includes the Masalit Massacres and Al-Fashir massacre perpetuated by the Rapid Support Forces (RSF), causing some analysts to declare a genocide in Sudan.

 Languages

-Languages of Darfur include Fur, Daju, Erenga (or Sungor), Fongoro, Fulbe (or Fulfulde), Fur (thus the name of the region), Masalit, Sinyar, Tama, Midob, and Zaghawa.
+Languages of Darfur include Daju, Erenga (or Sungor), Fongoro, Fulbe (or Fulfulde), Fur (thus the name of the region), Masalit, Sinyar, Tama, Midob, and Zaghawa.

-Other than Fur, the following languages are spoken in Darfur according to Ethnologue.
+The following languages are spoken in Darfur according to Ethnologue.